guenchi/json/README.md

 use to delete a key-value pair from list.

-the lastest argument only accept a key or a procedure who needs one argument (key) and return boolean.
+the lastest verify only accept a key or a procedure.

 ***json-reduce***